Back to Insurance

 📈

-Premium allocation: 100%
+Premium allocation: Typically 100%

-Insurance charges: Minimal/None
+Insurance charges: Low or none

-Age-based cost increase: No
+Age-based cost increase: Generally no mortality drag

 🛡️

-High coverage inside
+Bundled coverage inside the wrapper

-Premium allocation: Varies (often <100%)
+Premium allocation: Varies (often below 100%)

 The Core Difference